-Siena Gold advises individuals and the family offices, trustees and financial institutions representing them on personal asset holding structures, cross-border tax, succession planning, family governance, and philanthropy.
+Siena Gold advises individuals and family offices, trustees and financial institutions representing them on wealth and succession planning, family governance, philanthropy and cross-border tax advice.

 - Working as part of a team of international advisers to a high profile Middle Eastern entrepreneur on the creation of a series of trusts to govern the fair and commercially practical devolution of his internationally diverse assets after his death.